Impact lives

 people received nutritious, culturally appropriate food

-people increased their quality of life through employment or essential life skills
+people increased their quality of life through employment or learning essential life skills